What you find on this page:

 Try plugging your vacuum cleaner into another outlet.
 Check that the charging cable is fully inserted into the charging port if it isn’t charging.
 Check for a faulty connection if the charging dock or adapter doesn’t light up.
 There is also a possibility that the battery is dead.

 You don’t necessarily need to replace your vacuum if it suddenly stops working.
 The first step in troubleshooting a vacuum cleaner is to identify the cause.

 The Aposen manual contains three troubleshooting issues and solutions.

-- If the battery isn’t holding a charge, make sure the charger and base are correctly connected.
+3. If the battery isn’t holding a charge, ensure the charger and base are correctly connected.